“Wine is bottled poetry.” – Robert Louis Stevenson

 Try to walk away from other tasters before discussing what you liked and did not like about the wine you just tasted.

-Finally, at the conclusion of an enjoyable tasting experience, tipping the wine pourer is a nice and welcomed gesture.
+Finally, at the conclusion of an enjoyable tasting experience, tipping the wine pourer is a nice and welcoming gesture.
 Happy tasting!